 - 4.1.
 Essential requisites of a good educational leader (mission, vision and values) - 4.2.
-Barriers in educational leadership and steps to overcome them - 4.3.
+Barriers in educational leadership - 4.3.
 Role of management, head of the institution in inculcating leadership qualities in teachers and students

 - Current practices in the field of educational leadership

 - Barriers in leadership

 - Organizational culture and role of the head of the organisation

 - Theories/models of educational leadership

 - Any other approved activity of relevance